gregorycoppola/bayes-star/README.md

 ## The Quantified Bayesian Network
 This software package introduces the **Quantified Bayesian Network** (**QBN**).
-The QBN generalizes 1) traditional generative Bayesian Networks, and 2) First-Order Logic.
+The QBN generalizes:
+1. traditional (generative) Bayesian Networks
+2. First-Order Logic

 The end result, I claim, is that:
 * the QBN allows a *generative* model of logical (i.e., linguistic) knowledge **that does not hallucinate**